 Sharing food in offices has a different aroma and fame.
 Corporate culture has changed the ways of food sharing.
 There, groups are seen in two or three depending on the number of employees.
 The canteen is the place of limited sharing and they perform their rituals of sharing food there.
 It is rare to find someone with the same basic instinct of sharing the food and most of the cases; it is just limited within the groups only.
 The food of corporate culture is different so is sharing food different.

 Dabbas are Slightly Out of Fashion

-People go to cafes, restaurants and share their foods.
+People go to cafes, restaurants, and share their food.
 They share their time over coffee tables and share their “shares”.
-Means they enjoy the moments of life up to the fullest with no worries.
+This means they enjoy the moments of life up to the fullest with no worries.
 You can experience the art of sharing at its best among the youngsters.
 The animals do have this sharing food instinct and we can see how the mother bird shares the food with its kids.
 All the mammals practice the art of sharing food and it proves the care and responsibilities towards others.
-Sharing food with each other, no matter if it is on tables, on road or on the bus, it has always been a wonderful experience.
+Sharing food with each other, no matter if it is on tables, on-road or on the bus, has always been a wonderful experience.

 Mass Sharing of Food – The Art of Sharing Food

 People from all across the world have this basic instinct.
-The art of sharing the food is something which is connected with one’s ethics and traditions.
-We think art of sharing should be followed; it must not be restricted within the walls of homes or high class restaurants.
+The art of sharing food is something that is connected with one’s ethics and traditions.
+We think the art of sharing should be followed; it must not be restricted within the walls of homes or high-class restaurants.